chachaleo/iris/README.md

   <img src="img/iris.png" alt="iris-logo" height="260"/>
 </div>

-Implementation of ZKML iris recognition, using the worldcoin iris recognition pipeline.
+Implementation of ZKML iris recognition, using the worldcoin iris recognition pipeline as a starting point.

 ## Pipeline Steps and Corresponding Functions